mastro35/thepythoncorner/_posts/2021-01-16-how-create-telegram-bot-in-Python.md

     return biorhythm
 ```

-As you can see I have written two different functions, one to handle the command and the other one to calculate the biorythm so to separate the responsibility of these functions.
+As you can see I have written two different functions, one to handle the command and the other one to calculate the biorhythm to separate the responsibility of these functions.

 So, here there's the complete code of our bot: